-The Drabek Award of $2,000 will be awarded annually to one student majoring in education, arts, and/or cultural studies with the highest combined application and GPA score.
+The Drabek Award of $2,000 is awarded annually to one student majoring in education, arts, and/or cultural studies with the highest combined KEF General application and GPA score.
 The student who qualifies will be identified by KEF and notified individually if they are eligible.
 No additional application is necessary.

 Magnel “Maggie” E. Drabek was born in Afognak village in 1926 to Olga (daughter of Evdokia (Nekrasoff) and Peter Paul Naumoff of Afognak) and Louie Larsen (a fisherman and merchant marine originally from Alesund, Norway).
 Maggie was known for her fortitude, practical leadership, diplomacy, humor and creativity.